ZhixiangSu/KGDescription/README.md

 # KGDescription

 This repository serves as an automatic detailed description generator for Knowledge Graphs (KGs).
-It is a pivotal component within the [Anchoring Path Sentence Transformer (APST)](https://github.com/AAAI2024AnonymousSubmission13023/APST) detailed description generation process.
+It is a pivotal component within the [Anchoring Path Sentence Transformer (APST)](https://github.com/AAAI2024AnonymousSubmission13023/APST) detailed description retrieval process.

 ## Supported Datasets